oats-ts/docs/src/md/ServerSetup.md

 # Express server setup

+In this guide you'll learn how to set up generated Oats code with your existing express backend.

 Before we write any business logic, let's create a functional server that exposes the appropriate endpoints, and we can test it locally.
 This involves the following steps:

 ## Create an API implementation